• Networking

 value of 'a' and 'b' after function call - 12 20

-In C++ and Java, it is very common to pass the object to the function/method and object are always passed by its reference.
-Changes done to the object inside the function/method affects the object used to invoke that function/method.
+In C++ and Java, it is very common to pass the object to the function/method and objects are always passed by its reference.
+Thus, changes done to the object inside the function/method affect the object used to invoke that function/method.

 Reference parameter characteristics

-• It can not be changed once it is established to make it target to a different object.
+• Once assigned, we can not make it target a different object.

 //example in C++